 The Chinese New Year, also referred to as ‘Spring Festival’ takes place within the first couple of months of the Gregorian calendar and is meant to signify the end of the Winter and the welcoming of the Spring.

-The most important facet of the Chinese New Year celebrations for families across China is the reunion dinner held on New Years Eve.
-All the family from children to grand-parents, aunts and uncles, nephews and nieces traditionally all gather together at either the parent’s house or the eldest brother’s home.
-Nowadays, they sometime gather in a top class restaurant.
+The most important facet of the Chinese New Year celebrations for families across China is the reunion dinner held on New Year’s Eve.
+All the family from children to grandparents, aunts and uncles, nephews and nieces traditionally all gather together at either the parent’s house or the eldest brother’s home.
+Nowadays, they sometimes gather in a top class restaurant.

 A typically very lavish affair, dinner will include a multitude of courses which include Chicken, Pork and Fish.

 In Malaysia, the dinner will begin with a traditional raw fish salad which everyone will toss with chopsticks and it is said that the higher the salad goes, the more fortunes will grow in the coming year.

 The giving of gifts is extremely important and most commonly will include boxes of oranges or a live orange tree.
 If you are a child, elderly relative or a single adult, you will expect to receive ANG POH.
 These are the little red envelopes featured in a certain bank’s advertising campaign which will contain a crisp new bank-note.
 A child of a large family with lots of aunties and uncles could potentially receive a great deal of money from their little red envelopes.

 The Chinese New Year festivities continue for 15 days and culminate in Chap Goh Mei (meaning 15th night) and again will be celebrated with a family meal and music in a similar vein to the reunion dinner on Chinese New Year.